jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 <a name="fig-6">**Figure 6**</a> - *Pulse "profiles" on the Ef-Ur and Ef-O8
 baselines.
-The pulse period (~358.7ms) is broken up into 50 time bins (~7.2ms each) based on the polynomial coefficients from `tempo2`.
-Each "set" of data (10s/358.7ms=28 chunks) is correlated individually.
+The pulse period (~358.7ms) is broken up into 50 time bins (~7.2ms each) based on the polynomial coefficients in 'b1933-full.polyco' as generated with `tempo2`.
+Each "set" of data (10 seconds of data / 358.7ms pulse period = 28 chunks per bin) is correlated individually and eventually summed up.
 The bin that contains the pulse clearly sticks out.
-In a way, this is a "folded" pulsar profile.*
+In a way, this is a "folded" pulsar profile at very crude time resolution.*

 We clearly detected the pulse in one of the bins.
 We can now refine the pulse interval to really get an "on-gate" -- in our case we'll go directly into binning to resolve the pulse profile: